hdrummon/HugoHdrummon/content/post/Reflection3.md

 </figure>
 ## Issues
 This week didn’t have any major issues apart from the difficulty finding an appropriate demo for the presentation.
 The only other major issue would be procrastination by either attempting more OverTheWire or getting side tracked with my **Career Management for IT Professionals Summer (31016)** Assignment.
-Im still improving on communication with my team members and better improving time management.
+I’m still improving on communication with my team members and better improving time management.

 ## Goals/ To-do list
-- ~~Do reflections each day to save time rather then on a single day.~~
+- ~~Do reflections each day to save time rather than on a single day.~~
 - Try to do more wargames and improve write ups.
 - Improve time management techniques.
 - Improve team management and communication.